JamesHickers/Vaporware-XE-Lite/README.md

 * No maintenance releases
 * No further development

-**VaporWareXE Lite should be treated as archived software.**
+**VaporWareXE Lite should be treated as permanently discontinued software.**

-The current maintainers of the successor project, **vrarri and 7zippy, do not maintain VaporWareXE Lite and do not intend to update it.**
+There is **no active support for VaporWareXE Lite**.

+The people now maintaining NiggaHub have moved on to the successor project and **do not maintain, develop, or update VaporWareXE Lite**.

 ---